aosabook/500lines/functionalDB/functionalDB.markdown

 * The entire circle is the excavation site.
 * Each ring is a _layer_ (here numbered from 0 to 4).
 * Each slice is a labeled artifact (‘a’ through ‘e’).
-* Each artifact has a ‘color’ attribute (where white means that no update was made).
+* Each artifact has a ‘symbol’ attribute (where white means that no update was made).
-* Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0).
+* Solid arrows denote a change in symbol between layers
-* Light blue arrows are arbitrary relationships of interest between artifacts (e.g., from ‘b’ to ‘d’).
+* Dotted arrows are arbitrary relationships of interest between artifacts (e.g., from ‘b’ to ‘d’).

 \aosafigure[240pt]{functionalDB-images/image_0.png}{The Excavation Site}{500l.functionaldb.exc}